syncfusion-content/xamarin-docs/Xamarin/DatePicker/how-to/How-to-get-selected-date.md

 ---
 layout: post
 title: Date selected event using Syncfusion DatePicker for Xamarin.Forms
-description: Learn how to handle date selected event in syncfusion DatePicker for Xamarin.Forms.
+description: Learn how to handle date selected event with old and new values in syncfusion DatePicker for Xamarin.Forms (SfDatePicker)
 platform: Xamarin
 control: DatePicker
 documentation: ug